 What's the context?

-Targeted as at an individual.
+Targeted as an individual, targeted at an individual.

 It's targeted at Jewish students, Jewish individuals.